 Honoring the Women of the Year

 Each spring the FWA honors a woman leader in the public sector and private sector for their achievements, leadership and professionalism.
-The FWA Woman of the Year awards are presented at the Annual Dinner, the FWA’s major fundraising activity for our nationally acclaimed scholarship, mentoring and summer training programs.
+The FWA Woman of the Year awards are presented at the Annual Dinner (now the Annual Summit and Awards Ceremony), the FWA’s major fundraising activity for our nationally acclaimed scholarship, mentoring and summer training programs.